phil-blain/CICE-Consortium-CICE-wiki/Home.md

 Prior release info is contained in the Release Notes links in the menu to the right of this page.

 ## User and Developer Guides
-Basic information for initial code download and setup is available on the [CICE User Guide](https://github.com/CICE-Consortium/CICE/wiki/CICE-User-Guide) wiki page.

 Comprehensive information about the current version of the CICE model is found in the [online and searchable documentation](https://cice-consortium.github.io/CICE/), including a
 ["Quick Start" section](https://cice-consortium.github.io/CICE/cice_2_quick_start.html), a science guide and a user guide.